The Metals Company fully abandons plan for deep sea mining licence through International Seabed Authority

 Deep Blue League sought to ascertain how the move would affect any actual financial arrangements with Nauru or Tonga but the question was not picked up for a response by the conference call moderator.

-It is also expected to pay an annual administration fee for sponsorship and associated services, subject to adjustment following the granting of an exploitation contract.
+It was also expected to pay an annual administration fee for sponsorship and associated services, subject to adjustment following the granting of an exploitation contract.

-Will TMC's licences through NOAA overlap with ISA licensed areas?
+Will TMC's licences through NOAA overlap with any ISA licensed areas?

 However Barron sought to reassure that the new area does not overlap with any of the seabed licences held by other countries through the ISA.

-TMC says it is holding back on revealing the specific area of the CCZ due to commercial sensitivity but will do so once NOAA has done the initial review.
+TMC says it is holding back on revealing the specific area of the CCZ due to commercial sensitivity but is "chomping at the bit" to do so once NOAA has done the initial review.

-On whether there is jurisdictional overlap, CFO Craig Shesky told investors on the call that was the wrong framing of the issue:
+On whether there is legal and jurisdictional overlap, CFO Craig Shesky told investors on the call that that was the wrong framing of the issue:

 As TMC waits to hear from NOAA by end of June on whether its application meets the basic compliance test before being fully reviewed, the TMC CEO was full of praise about dealing with the Americans.